-Controls and procedures should be designed to ensure fair value measurements are reliable.
-They should further ensure clear and robust production, assignment and verification of financial instrument valuations.
+Controls and procedures should be designed to ensure all financial instruments that are measured at fair value are reliable and have clear and robust production, assignment and verification.
 Among other things the controls and procedures should:

-- Include well documented policies for all significant valuation methodologies, which would be reviewed by management and approved by the board as frequently as necessary and at least annually. - Detail the range of acceptable practices for the initial pricing, marking-tomarket/model, valuation adjustments, observability and reliability of inputs, and periodic independent revaluation depending on the nature of the financial instruments and sources of independent prices; and

-• Establish the information feeds and thresholds for determining when there is a presumptive case for challenging the valuation model.
+- Include well documented policies for all significant valuation methodologies, which would be approved by senior management and reported to the board as frequently as necessary and at least annually. - Detail the range of acceptable practices for the initial pricing, marking-to-market/model, valuation adjustments, observability and reliability of inputs, and periodic independent revaluation depending on the nature of the financial instruments and sources of independent prices; and - Establish the information feeds and thresholds for determining when there is a presumptive case for challenging the valuation model.
 The valuation model may be challenged when valuations or valuation inputs are materially different from available external market information and that information is deemed to be reliable (eg objective thresholds that indicate when IPV, test trades or other cross-checks indicate significant differences with model-based valuations).